#WeAreNotAfraid: London tube signs go viral after attack

 Londoners passing through Tower Hill station, a short walk down the River Thames from where the attack took place in Westminster, arrived to see the following quote: "The flower that blooms in adversity is the rarest and most beautiful of them all #LondonIsOpen #Westminster #WeAreNotAfraid."

-London Underground staff at stations from Tottenham Court Road, in the heart of the city, to Ealing Common, in the outer reaches of west London, shared words of support.
+London Underground staff at stations from Tottenham Court Road, in the heart of the city, to Sudbury Hill, in the outer reaches of north-west London, shared words of support.

 "All TfL (Transport for London) staff pull together in times like this to be vigilant and to reassure everyone," Glen Sutherland, a 46-year-old customer service assistance at Oval Station, south of the Thames, told CNN.